LittleDaggers27/erpnext-develop/README.md

 	<a href="https://docs.erp-quantum.com">Documentation</a>
 </div>

-## Qunatum ERP
+## Quantum ERP

 100% Open-Source ERP system to help you run your business.

 ### Motivation

 Running a business is a complex task - handling invoices, tracking stock, managing personnel and even more ad-hoc activities.
-In a market where software is sold separately to manage each of these tasks, Qunatum ERP does all of the above and more, for free.
+In a market where software is sold separately to manage each of these tasks, Quantum ERP does all of the above and more, for free.

 ### Key Features